Ion chromatography

 IC is used to separate and detect ionic compounds in a mixture.
 It gives precise concentrations of the charged particles in the sample.

-Ion chromatography is an effective tool for detecting different charged or polar molecules, including sugars, proteins, amino acids, and even viruses.
+Ion chromatography is an effective tool for detecting different charged or polar molecules, including sugars, proteins, amino acids, sulfate, halides, and nitrogen oxides.

-Only analytes that can be charged are possible to detect with IC.
+Only analytes that can be charged are detectable with IC.

-Samples can be in the form of liquids or solids.
+Samples can be in the form of liquids or solids, but solid samples need pretreatment through extraction or combustion.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.